miahawkins/Bamazon/README.md

 # Bamazon
-An Amazon-like storefront built with MySQL.
+An Amazon-like storefront built with MySQL--Supernatural version!
 This CLI app will take in orders from customers and deplete stock from the store's inventory.

 MySQL, Inquirer, and cli-table npm packages were used.